slifty/torwolf/docs/GAME.md

 KEY:
  {+} means something good for the agent, without agent action.

- {*} means the agent gets this information only when the agent takes explicit action.
+ {*} means the agent gets this information only when the agent has gained an explicit advantage.

  {-} means something the activists can use to fight against the agent